viko-stamoff/transtrike/README.md

 # 👋 Hi there, I'm Viko 👋

-## I'm a Full Stack Developer with fondness for Low-Level Languages
+## I'm a Full Stack Developer with biasness for Low-Level Languages

 - 🔭 I passionate about learning new technologies!
 - 🌱 I’m currently learning Rust and the Microservices architecture!
-- ❤️‍🔥 Looking forward to growing my knowledge of the algorithms!
+- ❤️ Looking forward to growing my knowledge of the algorithms!
 - ⚡ Fun fact: I have a strong love-hate relationship with algorithms!

 ---